strtdusty/databricks-containers-16.4/README.md

-# databricks-containers-15.4
+# databricks-containers-16.4
-Show issue with 15.4 containers
+Show issue with 16.4 containers.
+Run this as a job passing in an argument containing a UC table to query.
+The job will query successfully but never shut down.